canonical/ubuntu-pro-client/docs/tutorials/fix_intro.rst

 encounter using ``pro fix`` as well as options to control what exactly will happen, those are covered in detail in:

-* :ref:`How to Understand scenarios encountered using pro fix to solve a CVE/USN <pro-fix-howto>`
+* In :ref:`How to Understand scenarios encountered using pro fix to solve a CVE/USN <pro-fix-howto>` you can continue using your test environment created here to explore difference scenarios you might encounter.
 * :ref:`How to know what the fix command would change? <pro-fix-dry-run>`
 * :ref:`How to skip fixing related USNs <pro-fix-skip-related>`